gresium/Diamonds-Decision-Tree/README.md

 The system successfully detects and recognizes multiple faces in real time with high accuracy and minimal latency.

 # Author
-Developed by Gresa Hisa (@gresium) — AI & Cybersecurity Engineer
+Developed by Gresa Hisa — AI & Cybersecurity Engineer